How to get into Cornell

 The Pros of Cornell…

 Aside from the size of the undergraduate population, and the wide variety of courses you have to choose from, there’s the stunning natural beauty of upstate New York.
-Located in the small city of Ithaca, NY (their cheeky bumper sticker reads: “Ithaca is gorges”), Cornell enchants visitors with its cascading waterfalls, 200-foot gorges, and glistening lakes.
+Located in the small city of Ithaca, Cornell enchants visitors with its cascading waterfalls, 200-foot gorges, and glistening lakes.
 Much like Dartmouth, it’s a nature lover’s paradise, and Cornell students love to take advantage of mother nature while they’re here, before jetting off to a major city after graduation.

 Cornell students also benefit from a very large and loyal alumni network almost like a big family.
 Perhaps due to its remote location, students who go here tend to really bond with their classmates and the school in general in a way that might be difficult if there were a major city nearby to distract them.
 All of the Ivy Leagues have powerful alumni networks, of course, but a few of them like Cornell and Dartmouth seem to particularly go out of their way to help one another, and that can prove invaluable in your career because very often it comes down to “who you know.”

-Also, Cornell is the only “land grant” university in the Ivy League, which means it received considerable land from the federal government to study agricultural science for the betterment of society.
-This makes Cornell’s College of Agriculture and Life Sciences a leading undergraduate choice for students looking to study environmental science, food security, climate change, etc.
+Also, Cornell is the only “land grant” university in the Ivy League, which means it received considerable land from the federal government to study agricultural science for the betterment of society, making it a pioneer in areas such as environmental science, food security, climate change, etc. It also means that New York residents pay about $25,000 less each year in tuition at four of the undergraduate colleges, including: 1) Business, 2) Labor, 3) Ecology, and 4) Life Sciences, and may have a slight admissions advantage to these programs as well.

 The Cons of Cornell…

 First and foremost, Cornell is freezing cold for much of the year, and snow can stay on the ground from December through March.
 It can also be rainy, gloomy and gray.
 While some people couldn’t care less about the weather, it’s a deal-breaker for others.
 And without an exciting city nearby to provide a distraction from the difficult courseload and inclement weather, some students might become depressed.
-While Cornell’s suicide rate is comparable to that of other universities, the school had to install “suicide nets” on their suspension bridges after 15 students leapt to their deaths over a 20-year period.
-Since 2014, there have been no jumps.
+(While Cornell’s suicide rate is statistically comparable to that of other universities, the school had to install “suicide nets” on their high suspension bridges after after a spate of suicide jumps between 2009-2010.
+But since 2014, there have been no jumps.)

-Other than that, some people like to say disparaging things like “Cornell isn’t a real Ivy” because it’s not as prestigious as Harvard, Princeton or Yale.
-(They say the same thing about Dartmouth and Brown, by the way.)
+Other than that, some people like to say disparaging things like “Cornell isn’t a real Ivy” because it’s not as “prestigious” as Harvard, Princeton or Yale.
+(They say the same thing about Dartmouth, Brown and Penn, by the way.)
 And while it’s true that those top three schools are probably in a league of their own as far as international prestige, if you graduate from Cornell, you will be poised to succeed in whatever you do in life: you can attend any graduate school, you can get recruited to any firm.
 The people who matter know the true value of a Cornell degree.

 Finally, Cornell has earned a reputation for being a bit of a “grind school.”
-Like at Princeton, students complain about rampant “grade deflation,” particularly in large introductory courses, where professors grade on a curve, making it very difficult for most students to earn higher than a B without absolutely killing themselves.
-It’s just one of those Ivies that’s known for having a lot of very difficult courses.
+Like at Princeton, students complain about rampant “grade deflation,” particularly in large introductory courses, where professors grade on a curve, making it very difficult for most students to earn higher than a B. It’s just one of those Ivies that’s known for having a lot of very difficult courses.
+That’s why some people say it’s “the easiest Ivy to get into, but the hardest one to graduate from,” which isn’t true at all; it’s extremely difficult to get into.

 What does Cornell look for in applicants?

 Applicants to any of the Ivy Leagues need to demonstrate the same combination of academic excellence and extracurricular achievement.
-Cornell lists a bunch of “core values” on their website that they presumably use to evaluate candidates, but it’s pretty much the same stuff any of the Ivy League schools are looking for: passion, purpose, curiosity, public service, respect for the environment, etc.
+Cornell lists a bunch of “core values” on their website that they presumably use to evaluate candidates, but it’s pretty much the same stuff any of the Ivies are looking for: passion, purpose, curiosity, public service, respect for the environment, etc.

 But because you have to apply to a particular college at Cornell, it’s very important in your supplemental essays to highlight why you would be a good fit for that specific program, making sure to mention the courses you want to take, professors you hope to do research with, etc. In a perfect world, it should seem like — given everything you’ve accomplished in the past, and everything you hope to achieve in the future — Cornell is the next logical step in your career progression.
 In other words, it’s almost like you were made to go there.